-- During operation, the screen may automatically turn off as a result of power management.
-Press any key to see if the screen comes back. - The brightness level might be too low.
-Increase brightness by pressing Fn+F7. - The display output might be set to an external device.
-To switch the display back to the LCD, press Fn+F5, or change the display through the settings in Display Properties.
+During operation, the screen may automatically turn off as a result of power management.
+Press any key to see if the screen comes back.

+The brightness level might be too low.
+Increase brightness by pressing the Fn+F7 hot key.

+The display output might be set to an external device.
+To switch the display back to the LCD, press the Fn+F5 hot key or change the display through the settings in Display Properties.